MarkusHarnusek/markusharnusek.github.io/doc/scripts.md

 ## How to Run the Scripts

+To ensure the scripts will work properly, they **need** to be run in the base directory `Tutoring-Platform`

 ### Linux

 On **Linux**, navigate to the root directory of the project and ensure the script is executable by modifying its permissions using the following command: